standardgalactic/zet/_posts/2020-10-04-a-year-of-papers.md

 Each paper links to my summary of the paper.
 A few caveats about my summaries:

-- Summaries are written fairly quickly, in a single pass, with little/no revision.
+- Paper summaries are written fairly quickly, in a single pass, with little/no revision.

+- Notes about concepts are always in a state of flux and often contain 'todo' comments about how they should be restructured when I find the time.

 - Especially when I am reading about a new topic, the summaries will contain errors because I don't understand that topic well enough to write a good summary.